Considerations:

 - Wash hands

-- Document assessment, intervention and procedure in student’s healthcare record
+- Document assessment, intervention, and procedure in student’s healthcare record

 - Follow up with parents/guardian and healthcare provider, as needed